erik-frontify/puppet-bacula/README.md

 * Puppetlabs/stdlib module.
 Can be obtained
   [here](http://forge.puppetlabs.com/puppetlabs/stdlib) or with the command `puppet-module install puppetlabs/stdlib`
+* voxpupuli/puppet-extlib module.
+Can be optained
+  [here](https://forge.puppet.com/puppet/extlib) or with the command `puppet module install puppet-extlib`

 ## Postgresql Database Backend
 * puppetlabs-postgresql module.
 Can be obtained